docker/cli/docs/reference/commandline/build.md

 If you wish to keep the intermediate containers after the build is complete, you must use `--rm=false`.
 This does not affect the build cache.

+If no filepath is specified, docker infers the context is the local directory.
+This means `docker build` is equivalent to "`docker build .`".

 ### Build with URL